MasonMcGill/multipath-nn/notes.md

 - Add DS routing to short-circuit the network, saving computation
 - Compare with CR routing

+# "Tricks"
+- Use either decision smoothing or cost regression.
+- Use spatial pyramids for spatial data.
+- Adjust learning rates depending on data flow.
+- Use ResNets (maybe).
+- Do error mapping (maybe).
+- Anneal the routing policy (maybe).

 # Experiments

 - Static routing vs. dynamic routing (experiment 1)